MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportSkypeForBusinessActivityCount.md

 Get the trends on how many users organized and participated in conference sessions held in your organization through Skype for Business.
 The report also includes the number of peer-to-peer sessions.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportSkypeForBusinessActivityCount](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportSkypeForBusinessActivityCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)